FloridaPlayers/Documents/Constitution.md

 ## Article XIV — Productions

-In order to provide students with a better laboratory experience for training and experimentation, Florida Players shall establish a laboratory theater program.
+In order to provide students with a better laboratory experience for training and experimentation, Florida Players shall establish a laboratory theatre program.

 ### Section 1 — Selection and Funding